 The OK Policy Research Fellowship program is intended to recognize and support top-performing graduate students who are conducting promising research on public policy issues.
-Research Fellows are each expected to contribute two OK Policy blog posts on issues related to their research and experience.
-They will also assist with organizing an OK Policy event over the course of the year.
+Research Fellows are each expected to contribute two OK Policy Blog posts on issues related to their research and experience.
+They also assist with organizing an OK Policy event over the course of the year.
 OK Policy provides each fellow a $500 stipend.

-The 2013-14 Research Fellows are:
+Past Research Fellows